Recorded & Past 2025 Live Events

 with Imogen Osborne.
 When you swim, you feel your body for what it mostly is – water – and it begins to move with the water around it.
 (Roger Deakin).
 Transparency, fluidity, elasticity, opacity, mutability, musicality, stagnation.
 How can these qualities influence our work as poets?
 Drawing inspiration from Ithaca’s unique geological history and abundant waterways, we will spend this workshop exploring our personal connection to water, and appreciating what we stand to learn from this enigmatic life force that has quenched the imagination of artists the world over.
 Through guided exercises and prompts, this generative workshop will encourage participants to consider water in its many guises.
 We may write poems that surprise, nurture and replenish, or pieces that churn, flood, and sink.
 Alongside this we will think of ourselves as stewards of water, considering the ways that creativity itself can promote ecological understanding and reciprocity.

-Workshop: Bite-sized Speculative Fiction
+Workshop: Bite-Sized Speculative Fiction

 Ever want to craft a speculative microfiction story 300-words or less?
 Have you heard of drabbles (exactly 100 word stories)?
 And nanofiction (stories with less than 100 words)?
 How about drabbuns, a hybrid microfiction/poetic form, invented in 2020?
 D.A.
 Xiaolin Spires will lead you through a workshop on the craft of speculative fiction ministories.
 If interested in the possibility of publishing your fantastic drabbles and mini-stories, Spires will also discuss publications seeking speculative microfiction.
 Participants will learn the craft, write and share stories and celebrate in the wondrous narratives of the tiny!
 (Please bring your own laptops or tablets for research and writing.)